The classical topological invariants of homogeneous spaces: Introduction

 According to Hodgkin's theorem the $\Z/2$-graded ring $\K^*(G)$ is generated by elements in $\K^1(G)$ and we must explain what we mean by Adams operations in the $\Z/2$-graded ring $\K^*(G)$.
 We use the (standard) terminology $\Psi$-ring for a ring $R$ equipped with a sequence of ring endomorphisms $\psi^k$, $k \geq 1$ such that $\psi^1 = 1$ and $\psi^k\psi^l = \psi^{kl}$.

 The representation ring of a Lie group is an example of a $\Psi$-ring.
-Following Bousfield [Bousfield] we describe the notion of a $\Z/2$-graded $\Psi$-ring.
+Following Bousfield \cite{MR1373816} we describe the notion of a $\Z/2$-graded $\Psi$-ring.
 We then show how the $\Psi$-ring structure of $R(G)$ determines the $\Z/2$-graded $\Psi$-ring structure of $\K^*(G)$.

-\subsection{Section 3}
+\subsection{Section \ref{sec:type}}

-In \cite{MR0059548} Serre proves that a Lie group of rank $l$ has the rational homotopy type of a product of $l$ odd-dimensional spheres.
+In \cite{MR0059548} Serre proves that a Lie group of rank $n$ has the rational homotopy type of a product of $n$ odd dimensional spheres.
 The type of $G$ is this list of odd integers.
 The main theme in this section is to use a functorial version of the type of $G$.

 Let $V(G)$ be the indecomposable quotient of the ring $R(G)$.
 In other words,